Tour du Mont Blanc Full Guided Trek

 3* Hotel, private en-suite rooms, B & B

-Fully refreshed we make our ascent to the Refuge Bertoni and enjoy amazing views of Mont Blanc and Courmayeur down below.
-We spend the rest of the day on a lofty traverse from high above the Val Ferret with stunning views of the Italian side of the Mont Blanc before descending to the valley to our accommodation in the beautiful Val Ferret.
+Fully refreshed, we make our ascent to the Refuge Bertone and enjoy superb views of Mont Blanc and Courmayeur below.
+We then follow a high-level traverse above the Val Ferret, with outstanding views of the Italian side of the Mont Blanc range, before descending to the valley and our accommodation at the head of the Val Ferret.

 Daily stats: